JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   evidence that the low speed is actually _their fault_!

-By wiring our devices to your router, we address that objection directly.
+By wiring our devices to your router, we address Comcast's objection directly: the speeds we measure are the speeds they deliver.
 But that means that we can't see the speeds that _you_ actually experience!
 To measure _that_,
   we run an NDT7 utility (server) directly on your local network.